cementoai/infra_interview/README.md

 This repository is a "single-repo" for multiple (2) microservices that being deployed separately and have common infrastructure. (issues & comments)

-a. run the server and try to get the list of issues: `http://127.0.0.1:8080/issues`
+a. run the server and try to get the list of issues: `http://127.0.0.1:8080/issues`<br/>

-b. create the following issue:
+b. create the following issue:<br/>

 ```
 {